open-xchange/appsuite-middleware/documentation/components/contacts.md

 # Contact Subsriptions

-Before proceceeding, please make sure that you have [OAuth 2.0]({{ site.baseurl }}/middleware/components/oauth.html) functionality installed and properly configured on your middleware node.
+Before proceeding, please make sure that you have [OAuth 2.0]({{ site.baseurl }}/middleware/components/oauth.html) functionality installed and properly configured on your middleware node.

 # Installation